hapijs/hoek/API.md

 ### reach(obj, chain, [options])

-Converts an object key chain string to reference
+Converts an object **key chain string** or **path array** to reference

 - `options` - optional settings
-    - `separator` - string to split chain path on, defaults to '.'
+    - `separator` - string to split string chain path on, defaults to '.'. if set with path array, will throw an error.
     - `default` - value to return if the path or value is not present, default is `undefined`
     - `strict` - if `true`, will throw an error on missing member, default is `false`
     - `functions` - if `true` allow traversing functions for properties. `false` will throw an error if a function is part of the chain.